The Secret Life Of Pets

 What is there to really say about a film like this?
 Much like last year’s Minions, it’s a formulaic and largely uneventful entry in the Illumination canon.
 Oh yeah, this is going to be a short one.

-Yes, like all films of this type there are a few moments here and there when the film is capable of eking a few laughs out of the adult audience, mostly when it takes very brief dark turns.
+Yes, like all efforts of this type there are a few moments here and there when the film is capable of eking a few laughs out of the adult audience, mostly when it takes very brief dark turns.
 Everything else is more about taking behaviour of pets, exaggerating that behaviour for bland comic effect, slapping a contemporary song on it and hoping the comedic voice actors sell it well enough.

 And I think I’m just getting kind of bored of that.
 Give me Pixar’s effortless looking blend of the dark and the childlike.
 Give me Disney’s deep themes and potent social commentary.
 Give me Dreamworks’ inventiveness and colour (if they ever have the cash to make another animated film).
 But this, oh this.
 It’s just the bare minimum of effort.
 It’s a bunch of animators who like dogs and cats and thought they should make a movie about them, slapped some obvious jokes onto it and thought plot would follow.

 Plot, of a kind, did follow.
 The only problem is that it’s the plot of Toy Story, just with pets subbing in.
 Character A seems to have it all with a great owner and lots of varied friends to have little adventures with – one of them is even a slinky dog, and there’s a cute love interest – and then along comes the new, different rival.
-They argue, they get lost, they have to find their way home while dealing with dark versions of their own type, while the ancillary characters also try to help out.
+They argue, they get lost, they have to find their way home while dealing with dark versions of their own selves, while the ancillary characters also try to help out.
 And the whole scene unfolds, with a tedious inevitability.

 Part of the reason that The Secret Life… really struggles is the quality of the voice acting, which desperately needs to be of a high level to elevate the material, but just isn’t here.
 Louis C.K is shockingly off, reading his lines as if he’s skimming through a first draft, with Eric Stonestreet not doing much better.
 The assortment of comedians and character actors voicing the other roles do a little bit better, with Brooks (of course, its Hank frigging Scorpio we’re talking about) and Hart the real stand-outs.
 I’ve said before that celebrity voice acting often tends to backfire, since it’s such a different medium to what they are used to, but those from a stand-up background generally tend to do better.
 So why does Louis C.K. sound so limp and uninterested here?